ArchiveTeam/terroroftinytown-client-grab/README.md

 Use the `--context-value` argument to pass in `bind_address=123.4.5.6` (replace the IP address with your own).

-Example of running 2 threads, no web interface, and Wget binding of IP address:
+Example of running 2 threads, no web interface, and binding of IP address:

     run-pipeline pipeline.py --concurrent 2 YOURNICKHERE --disable-web-server --context-value bind_address=123.4.5.6